asmjit/asmjit/README.md

 ### Explicit Code Relocation

 CodeInfo contains much more information than just the target architecture.
 It can be configured to specify a base-address (or a virtual base-address in a linker terminology), which could be static (useful when you know the location of the target's machine code) or dynamic.
 AsmJit assumes dynamic base-address by default and relocates the code held by `CodeHolder` to a user-provided address on-demand.
-To be able to relocate to a user-provided address it needs to store some information about relocations, which is represented by `CodeHolder::RelocEntry`.
-Relocation entries are only required if you call external functions from the generated code that cannot be encoded by using a 32-bit displacement (X64 architecture doesn't provide 64-bit encodable displacement) and when a label referenced in one section is bound in another, but this is not really a JIT case and it's more related to AOT (ahead-of-time) compilation.
+To be able to relocate to a user-provided address it needs to store some information about relocations, which is represented by `RelocEntry`.
+Relocation entries are only required if you call external functions from the generated code that cannot be encoded by using a 32-bit displacement (X64 architecture doesn't provide an encodable 64-bit displacement).

+There is also a concept called `LabelLink` - label links are lightweight structs that don't have any identifier and are stored per label in a single-linked list.
+Label links represent either unbound yet used labels (that are valid in cases in which label was not bound but was already referenced by an instruction) and links that cross-sections (only relevant to code that uses multiple sections).
+Since crossing sections is something that cannot be resolved immediately these links persist until offsets of these sections are assigned and `CodeHolder::resolveUnresolvedLinks()` is called.
+It's an error if you end up with code that has unresolved label links after flattening.
+You can verify it by calling `CodeHolder::hasUnresolvedLabelLinks()` and `CodeHolder::unresolvedLinkCount()`.

+AsmJit can flatten code that uses multiple sections by assigning each section an incrementing offset that respects its alignment.
+Use `CodeHolder::flatten()` to do that.
+After the sections are flattened their offsets and virtual-sizes were adjusted to respect section's buffer size and alignment.
+You must call `CodeHolder::resolveUnresolvedLinks()` before relocating the code held by it.
+You can also flatten your code manually by iterating over all sections and calculating their offsets (relative to base) by your own algorithm.
+In that case you don't have to call `CodeHolder::flatten()`, but you must still call `CodeHolder::resolveUnresolvedLinks()`.

-Next example shows how to use a built-in virtual memory allocator `JitAllocator` instead of using `JitRuntime` (just in case you want to use your own memory management) and how to relocate the generated code into your own memory block - you can use your own virtual memory allocator if you prefer that, but that's OS specific and it's already provided by AsmJit, so we will use what AsmJit offers instead of going deep into OS APIs.
+Next example shows how to use a built-in virtual memory allocator `JitAllocator` instead of using `JitRuntime` (just in case you want to use your own memory management) and how to relocate the generated code into your own memory block - you can use your own virtual memory allocator if you prefer that, but that's OS specific and it's already provided by AsmJit, so we will use what AsmJit offers instead of going deep into OS specific APIs.

 The following code is similar to the previous one, but implements a function working in both 32-bit and 64-bit environments: